 Dangers of Offensive Driving

 In a nutshell, offensive driving means that you think you control the road.
 Other cars have to adapt to your vehicle.
-They have to slow down and move lanes to avoid hitting your car (or getting hit).
+They have to slow down and move lanes to avoid hitting their car (or getting hit).
 You don’t mind violating traffic rules because you’re in charge.

 This is an easy way to get in an accident.